Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

-suitably truncated and normalized over the physical range $\left[0^\circ, 90^\circ\right]$ We connect the likelihood of a given population model (conditioned on given values of $\psi, \Thetamax$) to the independent uncertain observations using Bayes theorem and the probability chain rule as follows:
+suitably truncated and normalized over the physical range $\left[0^\circ, 90^\circ\right]$.
+We connect the likelihood of a given population model (conditioned on given values of $\Thetamax,\Psi$) to the independent uncertain observations using Bayes' theorem and the probability chain rule as follows:

 Individual likelihoods are completely specified by the values of $\Deltapa$, so we drop the conditions $\Thetamax, \Psi$ in Eq.~\ref{eq:pop-likelihood-1}.
-The formalism in Eq.~\ref{eq:pop-likelihood-2} allows for inhomogeneous priors on individual measurements, though in this work we assume identical priors across all measurements.
-The knowledge of individual measurements in Bayesian context is often represented through samples from $p(\cdot \mid \Deltapa)$, while population models are known analytically.
-In this work we tackle the opposite scenario: measurements are approximated analytically, while population models $p(\cdot\mid \Thetamax, \Psi)$ are available only through samples
+The formalism in Eq.~\ref{eq:pop-likelihood-2} allows for distinct priors on individual measurements, though in this work we assume identical priors across all measurements.
+In the Bayesian context, the knowledge acquired about individual measurement $\Delta {\rm PA}_i$, after some data $d_i$ are observed (e.g., radio maps), is often represented through posterior samples drawn from $p(\Delta {\rm PA}_i\mid d_i)$, while population models are known analytically.
+In this work we tackle the opposite scenario: measurement posteriors are approximated analytically, while population models are available only through samples: